When reclaiming rainwater, you become your own water provider with all the responsibility that comes with it.

 The PLUVALOR system is a rainwater harvesting and recycling system for whole house reuse, including potable water.
 The term PLUVALOR is a neologism that has double meanings in French.
 It comes from the words « rain » (PLUie) and « valorization » (VALORisation) combined in a word that suggests added value (« plus-value ») for the home.
 The suffix OR meaning « gold » is symbolical of water as a precious substance.
 Its intent is to suggest improved water quality through sustainable water management practices.

-My research on the valorization of rainwater started in the 70's at the Université Nationale de Zaïre in Africa.
+My research on the advancement of rainwater reuse started in the 1970's at the Université Nationale de Zaïre in Africa.
 The research was completed at the Université de Mons-Hainaut in Belgium.
 The rainwater analyses performed during this research clearly showed that throughout its natural cycle, water is cleanest at the moment if falls from the sky, and this, in spite of atmospheric pollution.

-PLUVALOR also represents a reversal of priorities in the utilization of our water resources.
+PLUVALOR also represents a reversal of priorities in the use of our water resources.
 Other systems recommend using rainwater for flushing the toilet, watering the garden, cleaning the home and even doing the laundry.
-In the PLUVALOR system, efforts go in saving rainwater, not city water.
+In the PLUVALOR system, efforts go into saving rainwater, not city water.

 To each his judgment on this matter… You must however not lose sight of the fact that by using rainwater, you become your own water provider, with all the responsibility this entails.

 A region's annual rainfall obviously determines the quantity of water that can be reclaimed.
 In Southern Europe where annual rainfall can attain around 500 mm, each m2 of roof area will help capture around 500 litres.
-In mountain regions, water catchment can attain 1400 litres.
+In mountain regions, water catchment can attain 1400 litres/m²/year(excluding water lost through evaporation and overflow).

 To visualize the general schematic of a PLUVALOR system,